johschmitz/blender-driving-scenario-creator/README.md

 done modelling, export everything together by clicking <kbd>Export driving scenario</kbd>.
 Choose a **directory** and a 3D file format (.fbx, .gltf, .osgb) for the export and confirm.

+### esmini preview mode (inside Blender)

+The add-on includes a preview-only esmini integration in the sidebar panel.
+Use this when you want to preview entity motion in the Blender viewport without baking keyframes.

+2. Set `Library` to your local esmini shared library file (`esminiLib` / `libesminiLib`).
+1. In the <kbd>Driving Scenario Creator</kbd> panel find the `esmini Preview` section control the preview with the player buttons.
+3. The add-on exports a temporary scenario and starts esmini in headless mode.
+4. Play the timeline forward to update OpenSCENARIO entity transforms from esmini state.
+5. Click <kbd>Stop Preview</kbd> to restore original authored transforms.

 ## How to run exported scenarios